BACK TO DIRECTIVES

 The Core Principle

-Review is compulsory.
+Review is structural, not personal.

 Why This Fails for Most People